tkhemani/hatApp/readme.md

 * Notification or Color indicator when action required like for giving movie
 * Chat
 * Refresh should not refresh Bluff and vice versa
+* don't subs 1 for wrong guess
+* give more points for less options used
 ---

 UPCOMING BLUFF FEATURES